Car Loan

 Documents Required:

-• Income Proof: Salary slips, bank statements, or income tax returns.
+- Income Proof: Salary slips, bank statements, or ITR

-• Employment Proof: Employment ID card or business proof.
+- Employment Proof: Employment ID or business proof

-• Loan Terms: Review the loan tenure, interest rate type (fixed or floating), and any associated fees to ensure they align with your financial capabilities.
+- Loan Terms: Review tenure, interest type (fixed/floating), and fees to ensure affordability

 Recent Developments: